 Uganda enacted an Access to Information Act in 2005 and adopted the Access to Information Regulations in 2015, which lay down detailed procedures through which citizens can request access to official information.
 In practice, however, lengthy procedures, exorbitant access fees and limited awareness of these processes amongst the citizenry restrict the access to information.
 Moreover, draconian laws like the 1964 Official Secrets Act, still hinder effective access to information.

-Selected civil society organisations are consulted during legislative drafting processes, whilst CSOs and members of the public are invited to provide input and memoranda into bills, mostly at parliamentary committee level.
-Yet, collaboration between government and civil society on anti-corruption is mostly ad hoc, save for a few cases where partnership agreements have been signed.
+Selected civil society organizations are consulted during legislative drafting processes, whilst CSOs and members of the public are invited to provide input and memoranda into bills, mostly at the parliamentary committee level.
+Yet, the collaboration between government and civil society on anti-corruption is mostly ad hoc, save for a few cases where partnership agreements have been signed.

 The State House Anti-Corruption Unit (SHACU) has created a toll-free, multilingual line which allows the public to confidentially report corruption cases.
 Since its inception in 2018, over 60,000 reported cases have been received and at least 26,000 resolved.
 At the same time, the government of Uganda has intensified its crackdown on journalists and activists reporting on high-profile corruption cases by means of legal harassment, the revocation of licenses and arrests.